Azure/azure-powershell/src/Network/resources/MissingCmdlets.md

 - #NO# New-AzPublicIpTag
 - #NO# New-AzVirtualHubRoute
 - #NO# New-AzVirtualHubRouteTable
-- New-AzVirtualHubVnetConnection
+- #NO# New-AzVirtualHubVnetConnection
 - #NO# New-AzVpnClientIpsecParameter
-- New-AzVpnClientIpsecPolicy
+- #NO# New-AzVpnClientIpsecPolicy
-- New-AzVpnClientRevokedCertificate
+- #NO# New-AzVpnClientRevokedCertificate
-- New-AzVpnClientRootCertificate
+- #NO# New-AzVpnClientRootCertificate
 - #NO# Remove-AzApplicationGatewayAuthenticationCertificate
 - #NO# Remove-AzApplicationGatewayBackendAddressPool
 - #NO# Remove-AzApplicationGatewayBackendHttpSettings